Q & A

 - How can I use all three parts of discipline with my older children?
 Answer.

 - I caught my child playing with the remote, which he knows he’s not allowed to touch.
-We both knew he was going to get a spanking, but when I told him to “come here,” he threw it across the room and ran away.
+When I told him to “come here,” he threw it across the room and ran away.
 Now what do I do?
 Answer.

 - How do I handle obedience accompanied with fussing or scowling?
 Answer.